tohagan/runtime-type-validation/docs/modules/_result_.md

 Ƭ **Result**: *[Ok](../interfaces/_result_.ok.md)‹V› | [Err](../interfaces/_result_.err.md)‹E›*

 The result of a computation that may fail.
-The decoding function `Validator.check` returns a `Result`.
+The validating function `Validator.check` returns a `Result`.
 The value of a `Result` is either `Ok` if the computation succeeded, or `Err` if there was some failure in the process.